 Rhinoplasty is Dr. Morin’s greatest passion.
 He is very experienced in techniques that aim to best match your nose to other facial features while avoiding an unnatural look.
 He often operates on patients who fly to his NYC office from other states and countries for nose surgery.

-Dr. Morin recently introduced Ultrasonic Rhinoplasty to his practice.
+Dr. Morin recently introduced Ultrasound Rhinoplasty to his practice.
 This method involves sculpting the nasal bones using ultrasonic tools, as opposed to conventional methods of breaking the nose’s natural structure which can lead to complications such as secondary fractures and nasal irregularities.
 Additional benefits to this procedure include: shorter recovery time, diminished bruising and precise asymmetry correction.

 Rhinoplasty is arguably the most challenging, but also one of the most effective and life-altering procedures in plastic surgery.
 A properly performed rhinoplasty has the ability to improve a person’s facial harmony and to correct deformities.